The plot of a movie is the sequence of events that make up the story. The plot follows what is called a ‘story arc’.

-Then a conflict occures, and it escalates.
+Then a conflict occurs, and it escalates.
 Life for the characters gets tenser and more complicated.

-The climax is the turning point, the where the tension reaches its peak.
+The climax is the turning point, where the tension reaches its peak.

 exposition – to state the purpose or meaning of something, to display or show